cmcquillan/quill.codes/content/tips/dont-fear-the-todo/index.md

 ### Visual Studio tracks your "// TODO" comments so you can find them later.

-From within Visual Studio Go to View -> Task List.
-This will display the **Task List** window and show you any area of your open Solution.
-You can even filter down to your Current Project, Current Document, or Open Documents.
+From within Visual Studio Go to **View** -> **Task List**.
+This will display the **Task List** window and show you any area of your open Solution that has existing comments that start with `// TODO`.
+You can filter down to your Current Project, Current Document, or Open Documents.
+It even will allow you to search the list.

 ![Visual Studio Task View showing two TODO comments](visual_studio_task_view.png)